-The Fund's performance should be assessed against its target benchmark, being to provide a positive return over a three year period and compared against the S&P 500 Net TR index and the Russell Midcap Net Return Index.
-The comparator benchmarks are only included for performance comparison purposes and do not have any bearing on how the Investment Manager invests the Fund's assets.
-The Fund's investment universe is expected to overlap directly or indirectly to a limited extent with the components of S&P 500 Net TR index and the Russell Midcap Net Return Index, the comparator benchmarks.
+The Fund's performance should be assessed against its target benchmark, being to provide a positive return over a three year period and compared against the S&P 500 Net TR index.
+The comparator benchmark is only included for performance comparison purposes and does not have any bearing on how the Investment Manager invests the Fund's assets.
+The Fund's investment universe is expected to overlap directly or indirectly to a limited extent with the components of S&P 500 Net TR index, the comparator benchmark.
 The Investment Manager invests on a discretionary basis and there are no restrictions on the extent to which the Fund's portfolio and performance may deviate from the comparator benchmark.
-The Investment Manager may invest in companies or sectors not included in the comparator benchmarks.
+The Investment Manager may invest in companies or sectors not included in the comparator benchmark.
 The target benchmark has been selected because the target return of the Fund is to deliver the return of that benchmark as stated in the investment objective.
 Any comparator benchmark has been selected because the Investment Manager believes that the benchmark is a suitable comparison for performance purposes given the Fund's investment objective and policy.